-- transforming existing child care programs to enable increased access to higherquality programs and services for younger children; - · increasing convenience and reliability for parents; and - supporting programs that serve children with special needs.
+- transforming existing child care programs to enable increased access to higherquality programs and services for younger children; - increasing convenience and reliability for parents; and - supporting programs that serve children with special needs.

 Child Care Transformation funding is available through detail code Child Care Transformation (A404).
-This allocation can be found in Schedule B of the child care agreement, if applicable.
-Please note that in 2015-16 one-time transformation has been converted to ongoing transformation funding.
+This allocation can be found in the Budget Schedule of the child care agreement, if applicable.